In March 2013, I submitted a response to an editorial published on March 6th by the New York Times.

 At last, so they say, the walls are supposed to have tumbled!
 Accession to the Hague treaty is now scheduled to be in effect in Japan by March of 2014.

 So why am I not happy?
 When accession takes place, no children abducted to Japan before accession to the treaty will be returned.
 Accession to the treaty appears to do little or nothing to assure that abductions stop, or that parents and children’s rights are protected.
+Worse yet, it guarantees that the thousands of abductions which remain untouched and unresolved crimes, will remain permanently in that status.
 Yet the U.S. Department of State is pleased to declare victory.

 Resistance to joint custodial rights for both parents and their children, Professor Meier argues, is justifiable because “abduction is liberation” when to remain within the limits imposed by the rule of law would be as dangerous as dangling a leg and foot off the subway platform in front of a barreling #4 Express Train on the IRT.
 Thus, Professor Meier – a law professor and officer of the court – proclaims that in her view, child abduction ought to be elevated to the level of a plausible, practical general remedy by the courts and approved by international agreement.